andrew1007/react-on-images-loaded/README.md

 | timeout | Time (ms) to wait before resolving component before all images are loaded. default: 7000 |

 ### Redux users, please read
-Redux will load your default state if your action request is too slow.
+Redux will initially load your default state.
 Your default state does not have your images.
-In one way or another, ensure all <code>img</code> elements are mounted when using <code>OnImagesLoaded</code>
+In one way or another, ensure all <code>img</code> elements are mounted before <code>OnImagesLoaded</code> mounts.

 ### Notes
 Big changes, going into v2.x.x.
 All you get (and all you need) is the <code>onLoaded</code> and <code>onTimeout</code> function.
-All depreciated props will never be removed.

 v1.x.x was bloated.
 It gives too many options for such a basic concept.
-Every depreciated prop can be handled with <code>this.setState</code> or is complete uneccesary .
+Every depreciated prop can be handled with <code>this.setState</code> or is completely unnecessary.
+All depreciated props will never be removed.
 The following are depreciated from v1.x.x:

 | Depreciated props | Information|
 |---|---|